PanosChatzi/panos-chatz/content/authors/admin/_index.md

 - Visitors
 ---

 Panagiotis Chatzinikolaou is a PhD candidate in exercise physiology at Aristotle University of Thessaloniki.
-His research interests include oxygen transport, muscle oxygenation, antioxidant supplementation and fatigue.
+His research interests include oxygen delivery, muscle oxygenation, antioxidant supplementation and fatigue.
+He is also passionate about about programming with R and implementing computational approaches in exercise biology.
 The title of his PhD project is: "Redox effects of exercise and antioxidant supplementation on fatigue: a quantitative approach".